 28 April 2017

-This bill aims to raise standards in cosmetic surgery.
-It would set training, qualification and certification rules for doctors performing cosmetic procedures, create a code of practice for informing patients about options and risks, and regulate which treatments can be offered and how they are advertised.
+This Bill aims to raise standards in cosmetic surgery by setting training, qualifications and certification for medical practitioners performing cosmetic procedures; it also creates a code of practice about information given to patients on options and risks, and imposes rules on which treatments can be offered and how they are advertised.

 Generated 21 February 2026